 Potential for conflict(s) of interest:

-- Members of the SPC committee (Alan Bell, Peter Lin, and Arthur Kushner) received honorarium from the Canadian Urological Association. - Ethan Grober received honorarium from the Canadian Urological Association. - Astellas develops/licenses/distributes/benefits from the sale of, etc. a product that will be discussed in this program.
+- Members of the SPC committee (Alan Bell, Peter Lin, and Arthur Kushner) received honorarium from the Canadian Urological Association. - Ethan Grober received honorarium from the Canadian Urological Association at the start of the program.